Jumio/mobile-sdk-ios/docs/integration_guide.md

 ## Default UI

 You can use Jumio SDK with the default theme or specify a custom theme (see [Customization](#customization) for details).
-Please note though that some screens in Jumio SDK launch in portrait mode only.
+Please note that the Jumio SDK launches in portrait mode only.
 You can start DefaultUI by calling `startDefaultUI` method on `Jumio.SDK` instance.
 Please make sure to include the dependency `Jumio/DefaultUI`.